Bridging the Gap against Social Isolation

 Presentation: Clarity and effectiveness of the presentation.

-Winning Teams: Prizes will be awarded to the top-performing teams based on the judges’ evaluations.
-Details of the prizes will be announced at the beginning of the challenge.
+Winning Teams: Prizes will be awarded to the top two performing teams based on the judges’ evaluations.
+Each team will receive an amount of $10,000.

-Seed Funding: Equity free seed funding will be allocated per team to support prototype development for those teams that make it past the Hackathon pitch.
+Seed Funding: Equity free seed funding of $500 will be allocated per team to support prototype development for those teams that make it past the Hackathon pitch.

 Follow-up Support: Winning teams may receive additional support for implementing their solutions, including funding, mentorship, and access to resources.
 The organiser may choose not to implement the winning solution/solutions but will help to promote the initiative.